florenceasitwas/site/_contributors/gainesg.md

 status: current
 ---

-Georgie Gaines is a current junior from Lubbock, Texas.
-She is double majoring in English and Medieval and Renaissance Studies and minoring in Classics.
+Georgie Gaines graduated from W&L in 2023 with majors in English and Medieval and Renaissance Studies and a minor in Classics.
+Georgie compiled much of the information that forms the core of the database of artworks on the site.

-This is Georgie's first year of working on the FLAW project.